 From January-April, 2017, I was the Stanley Knowles Distinguished Visiting Professor in Public Policy at Brandon University.
 In addition to teaching an introductory ethnomusicology class for performance and music education majors ("Ethnomusicology and the Canadian Musician") and undertaking knowledge-exchange with the Manitoba Arts Council, I presented public lectures on: "The Impact of Multiculturalism on Arts Funding in Canada" (available by request); "The Implications of Multiculturalism and Decolonization on Curricula in Canadian Post-Secondary Music Programs"; and "Towards a Canadian Music: Supporting the Development of Authentic Personal Voices".

-In May of 2018, I will present the results of research I and equity consultant, Soraya Peerbaye, have been undertaking for Orchestras Canada in support of their 2017 "Inclusion, Diversity, Equity and Accessibility" document.
-In my home page blog post, "Ghosts of the Woolly Mammoths Roar", I have outlined the various problematics we are tackling with this research.
-Additionally, I will be contributing an entry to the Springer, Encyclopaedia for Business Ethics on the ethics of symphony orchestras in multicultural nations (forthcoming).
+In June of 2018, I presented the results of research I and equity consultant, Soraya Peerbaye, undertook for Orchestras Canada in support of their 2017 "Inclusion, Diversity, Equity and Accessibility" document.
+In my home page blog post, "Ghosts of the Woolly Mammoths Roar", I have outlined the various problematics we considered while doing this research.
+Additionally--and inspired by the investigations into orchestras and social justice--I contributed an entry to the Springer, Encyclopaedia for Business Ethics on the ethics of symphony orchestras in multicultural nations.
+The entry will be available in print and online in the fall of 2019.